florian-beetz/bachelor-thesis/thesis.md

 Similar to JabRef, Mendeley also supports sharing databases, but then stores databases on their servers.

-A propriatiary alternative is Citavi^[[https://citavi.com](https://citavi.com)].
+A propriatary alternative is Citavi^[[https://citavi.com](https://citavi.com)].
 While a free version is available, this version has a limit on 100 articles per database.
-In general the features of Citavi and JabRef are different in that Citavi is more intended as an application to organize knowledge, instead of limiting itself to just literature as JabRef does.
+In general, the features of Citavi and JabRef are different in that Citavi is more intended as an application to organize knowledge, instead of limiting itself to just literature as JabRef does.